arunasank/disjoint-processing-llms/README.md

 ### Experiment 4
 Experiment 4 investigates whether the components identified in Experiment 2 merely   distinguish grammars that are in-distribution with the training data, or show a more abstract universal sensitivity to hierarchical and linear structure on nonce sentences.
 For this experiment, we ablate components sensitive to the conventional hierarchical and linear structures when testing the model's performance on the nonce structures.
 Generate config files accordingly for this task, based on instructions for experiments 1, 2, and 3.

+## Plots
+Once results have been collected for experiments 1, 2, 3, and 4, plots can be geenrated using `plots/plots.py`